Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 - Spoons for mixing

-- Measuring cups and scale
+- Measuring cups and a scale

-How to make Finnish Blueberry pie
+How to make Finnish Blueberry pie from frozen blueberries (or fresh)

 Step one: Make the dough